 Day 5: Cavaso del Tomba (IT) - Verona (IT)

-The last day of cycling is not quite as challenging one compared to the past few days.
-At the beginning we ride a bit hilly off the main roads before we come to Bassano del Grappa.
-Half a day later we reach Vicenza and from here we go directly to Verona.
-The imposing arena and maybe also the house of Romeo and Juliet have to be used for a photo stop before we pedal to our final tour destination outside the city.
+The last day of cycling is not quite as challenging compared to the past few days.
+At the beginning we ride off the main road a little in the hills before we reach Bassano del Grappa.
+Halfway through the day we reach Vicenza with a beautiful city center that invites us to take a detour and have a lunch break.
+Now we head directly towards Verona.
+Unfortunately, we also have to pedal on some long, monotonous and busy main roads, which we leave in between whenever possible to get off the beaten track.
+The imposing arena and perhaps the house of Romeo and Juliet will certainly serve as a photo stop before heading to our final tour destination outside the city.

 For track 2 there is another highlight today.
-Shortly before reaching Bassano del Grappa we turn one last time into the mountains.
-20 km with 1500 m of elevation is waiting for us before we are standing on top of Monte Grappa.
+At Bassano del Grappa we turn one last time into the mountains.
+Over 20 km there is another 1500 m difference in altitude to overcome up to the summit of Monte Grappa.

 Day 6: Verona (IT) - Seefeld (AT)

 After the breakfast the shuttle bus bring the participants back to the tour start location in Seefeld.